DingoDjango/snAutosave/README.md

 ### **FAQ:**

 - **Q. Does this mod support the latest Subnautica update?**
-- A. Tested on Subnautica version Dec-2022 71137 (Living Large update)
+- A. Beta tested on Subnautica version Dec-2022 71137 (Living Large update)
 - **Q. Is this mod safe to add or remove from an existing save?**
 - A. Should be safe, please report any issues
 - **Q. Does this mod have any known conflicts?**
-- A. I would not use this mod with [Safe Autosave](https://www.nexusmods.com/subnautica/mods/94)
+- A. I would not use this mod with other autosave/quicksave mods.
 - **Q. Does this mod impact performance?**
-- A. Autosaves are created with vanilla code.
-Gameplay may "freeze" momentarily when saving
+- A. Autosaves are created in a similar way to vanilla saves.
+I implemented one "dirty" hack to for copying screenshots, but that setting can be toggled off if your PC is too slow.

 [Source code can be found here.](https://github.com/DingoDjango/snAutosave)﻿